-Capillary bleeding-oozing (open or closed-bruise)
+- ► Capillary bleeding- slow oozing of blood

+- ▶open or closed hematoma

-Venous bleeding- big but not pulsatile
+- ► Venous bleeding- wider flow of blood, not pulsatile

-Arterial bleeding- pulsatile
+- ► Arterial bleeding- pulsatile

+First aid:

-First aid-direct pressure (over a sterile dressing), with hand or bandage, if possible lift the arm
+- direct pressure (over a sterile dressing), with hand or bandage

--tourniquet?
+- if possible lift the arm

+- tourniquet?

-DO NOT remove the bloodsoaked pad
+DO NOT remove the bloodsoaked pad!
 It will also remove the platelets closing the wound!